 The quiet, strange cycles of the natural world inspire me.
 The way nature discards and rebuilds.
 It is within these processes of life, death, decay, and rebirth that when moved through gently divulge the subtle changes we often do not see.
 Here, the delicate touches and defense mechanisms that keep these cycles perpetuating can be observed.
 I find this visually stimulating and the basis of my focus.

 Simple elements immobilized become subjects of my creative process, which inherently works in the same way.
 Objects and forms are resurrected, rebuilt, while others are deconstructed, discarded.
-The ensuing visuals are consequences of natural selection, personal choice, and evolution.
+The ensuing visuals are consequences of natural selection, personal choice, intuition and evolution.

 BIO (me in a nutshell)